 3. Pull on the shoulder belt until all of the belt is fully extended.
 At this time, the seat belt retractor is in the automatic locking mode (child restraint mode).
-It reverts back to emergency locking mode when the seat belt is fully retracted.
+It reverts to emergency locking mode when the seat belt is fully retracted.

 4. Allow the seat belt to retract.
-Pull up on the seat belt to remove any slack in the belt.
+Pull up on the shoulder belt to remove any slack in the belt.

-- Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place. - 6.
-Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
-If you cannot pull any more belt webbing out of the retractor, the seat belt is in the automatic locking mode. - 7.
+- Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
+It should not move more than 1 inch. - Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
+If you cannot pull any more seat belt webbing out of the retractor, the retractor is in the automatic locking mode.

 Check to make sure that the child restraint is properly secured prior to each use.
-If the belt is not locked, repeat steps three through six.
+If the belt is not locked, repeat steps 3 through 6.

-After the child restraint is removed and the seat belt is allowed to wind back into the retractor, the automatic locking mode (child restraint mode) is canceled.
+After the child restraint is removed and the seat belt fully retracted, the automatic locking mode (child restraint mode) is canceled.